scalazone/content/topics/foundations/helloworld.md

 ```
 on the screen, before exiting.

-In Scala, we can write this as follows:
+In Scala, we can create just such a program
 ```scala
 @main
 def hello() = println("Hello, World!")